Glossary of PA Terms - P

 An abbreviation for 'power distribution unit', an alternative term for a mains distribution unit − see MDU.

-As real signals often contain very short duration peaks (see Transients), the peak value registered by any level meter will depend upon that type of meter's ability to respond to rapid increases in level.
-In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a peak-reading meter.
+In contrast, level meters monitoring analogue signals, or that use analogue displays, are in general unable to respond to instantaneous signal values.
+As real signals often contain very short duration peaks (see Transients), the peak value registered by any particular level meter will depend upon that type of meter's ability to respond to rapid increases in level.
+In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a known type of peak-reading meter − or, less formally, simply by the type of meter provided.
 The lighting of an indicator marked "Peak" (or "Pk") on a mixer or an amplifier indicates that the equipment is nearing overload.
-See also Headroom, VU and Dynamic range.
-Compare Trough.

-(Note that the meaning given above is quite different to that as used in electronics, where the peak value of the signal voltage is the highest instantaneous voltage, positive or negative (measured from zero), occurring in each and every cycle of a repetitive waveform − see also Crest factor.)
+(Note that the PA-related meanings given above are quite different to those used in electronics, where the peak value of a repetitive waveform is the highest instantaneous value (measured from zero) reached by the positive or negative crests occurring in each and every cycle − see also Crest factor.)

 A method of adjusting the relative level of two or more audio items such that their peak values are similar, or 'normalised'.
 This approach has been popular during the so-called loudness wars and enables all items to be handled within 'physical' constraints on maximum signal level.
 However, it has the significant disadvantage that different types of programme material may have similar peak levels but very different levels of perceived loudness.
 For pre-recorded material there is therefore a trend away from peak normalisation towards loudness normalisation.
 See also LUFS.